 Type: DSLR | Sensor: Full frame | Megapixels: 26.2MP | Lens mount: Canon EF | Screen: 3.2in touch, pivot 1,040,000 dots | Viewfinder: Optical | Max burst speed: 6.5fps | Max video resolution: 1080p | User level: Enthusiast

 It took Canon six years to update the original 6D, but the Mark II is well worth the wait.
 This camera has a raft of handling improvements, as well as boasting a higher megapixel count and late-generation processor.
 Key upgrades include two new autofocus systems, the main AF module having 45 phase-detection points which are all cross-type.
 For live view and video, autofocus is much faster thanks to the Mark II’s Dual Pixel AF image sensor, which enables hybrid phase/contrast detection.
 The new fully articulated touchscreen looks great from any angle and works a treat for selecting AF points on the fly, and for navigating the intuitive ‘Quick’ menu.
-You also get maximum burst rate of 6.5fps and the addition of NFC and Bluetooth to the existing Wi-Fi and GPS.The Canon EOS 6D Mark II is a great camera... though its position as number one in our list is under threat from the new Nikon D780.
-We'll decide where this new camera fits in just as soon as we've carried out a full test!
+You also get maximum burst rate of 6.5fps and the addition of NFC and Bluetooth to the existing Wi-Fi and GPS.The Canon EOS 6D Mark II is a great camera, and thanks to its price advantage, slips onto our list just above the new Nikon D780.
+Speaking of which...

 With a 45.7MP sensor, fast burst shooting and 4K video, it does it all!